Environment | Value natural resources

 Collaboration with ETRMA (Europe)

-To maximize the contribution to circular economy, ETRMA and the tire industry are directly involved in managing end-of-life tires (ELT) in European Countries having Extended Producer Responsibility (EPR) system.
+To maximize its contribution to a circular economy, ETRMA and the tire industry are directly involved in managing end-of-life tires (ELT) in European countries that have adopted the Extended Producer Responsibility (EPR) system.

-EPR means the producer’s full or partial operational and/or financial responsibility for a product extended to the post-consumer state of a product’s life cycle.
-In other words, under this system, the original manufacturer should ensure that the waste from the products it has created is disposed of responsibly, in an environmentally-sound manner.
-This has led to the setting-up of not-for-profit companies financed by tire producers aiming to manage the collection and recovery of ELTs through the most economical solutions.
-A reporting obligation towards the national regulatory authorities provides a good example of clear and reliable traceability.
+EPR refers to the producer’s full or partial operational and/or financial responsibility for a product, extending to the post-consumer phase of a product’s lifecycle.
+In other words, under this system, the original manufacturer should ensure the waste from the products it has created is disposed of responsibly, in an environmentally sound manner.
+This has led to the setting up of not-for-profit companies financed by tire producers aiming to manage the collection and recovery of ELTs through the most economical solutions.
+A reporting obligation toward national regulatory authorities provides a good example of clear and reliable traceability.

 Wider collaboration